COINtoolbox/ActSNClass/docs/plotting.rst

     >>> make_diagnostic_plots.py -m <path to canonical diag> <path to rand sampling diag>  <path to unc sampling diag>
     >>>        -o <path to output plot file> -s Canonical RandomSampling UncSampling

-OBS: the color pallete for this project was chosen to resemble the work of `Piet Mondrian <https://en.wikipedia.org/wiki/Piet_Mondrian>`_.
+OBS: the color pallete for this project was chosen to honor the work of `Piet Mondrian <https://en.wikipedia.org/wiki/Piet_Mondrian>`_.